Pettersson-dev/Security-architecture/README.md

 ## Email

 # HMI - Human to machine interaction
-Interaction between machine, e.g IT software and hardware The user interface can either be graphical, mechanical etc.
+Interaction between machine, e.g IT software and hardware.
+The user interface can either be graphical, mechanical, sensors etc.

 ## Graphic user interface (GUI)
 GUI is an important contact surface between user and machine.